Hyde Park Hotel Bayswater

-The Bayswater Inn Hotel is a Hyde Park hotel Bayswater, less than a 5-minute walk from Hyde Park in central London.
+The Bayswater Inn Hotel is a Hyde Park hotel Bayswater, less than a 5-minute walk from the front door on Princes Square.
 The Hotel is on the North West Corner of Hyde Park making it accessible to Kensington Palace, Kensington Gardens and the Diana Memorial Playground in particular.
 Check out our exclusive hotel offers and save up to 15% during your stay.

 In 1536 King Henry VIII acquired Hyde Park from the monks of Westminster Abbey.
 Its primary use was for hunting.
-The park was opened to the public in 1637 by King Charles I. The current layout of the park was designed by architect Decimus Burton in 1825.
+The park was opened to the public in 1637 by King Charles I. Architect Decimus Burton designed the current layout of the park in 1825.

 Hyde Park is one of London’s eight Royal Parks attracting millions of Londoners and tourists each year.
-Consisting of 350 acres, Hyde Park is home to a number of famous landmarks including the Serpentine Lake, Speakers’ Corner and the Diana, Princess of Wales Memorial Fountain.
+Consisting of 350 acres, Hyde Park is home to some famous landmarks including the Serpentine Lake, Speakers’ Corner and the Princess Diana Memorial Fountain.

-The Sepentine Lake is a large artifical lake located at the the south end of the park.
-The wife of King George II, Queen Caroline, had the lake built in 1730.
-It is popular for boating and swimming.
+The Serpentine Lake is a large artificial lake located at the south end of the park.
+The wife of King George II, Queen Caroline, had the lake built-in 1730.
+It is famous for boating and swimming.

-Speaker’s Corner is located on on the north-east edge of Hyde Park.
-It is is a traditional site for debates and public speeches since the mid 1800’s when protests and demonstrations took place in Hyde Park.
+Speaker’s Corner is on the north-east edge of Hyde Park.
+Speakers Corner is a traditional site for debates and public speeches since the ninth century when protests and demonstrations took place in Hyde Park.
 These days, usually on a Sunday morning, it is quite common to find crowds gathering at Speakers’ Corner to listen to enthusiasts expounding their views.

-For more information on the range of activities and attractions available in Hyde Park visit the official site
+For more information on the range of activities and attractions available in the Park visit the official site